 - Facilitate single sign-on (SSO) authentication to other content and apps

-- Reduce friction for future paid signups
+- Reduce friction for future reader revenue transactions

 - Create more engaging experiences based on the first-party data collected